manywho/ManyWho_Flow_SDK_Java/README.md

 </dependency>
 ```

+### sdk-example

+This module is an example Service written using the SDK.
+It is meant to be used as a reference for building other
+services, and should contain examples of each major aspect of the SDK (e.g. Identity, Files, Social, etc.).

 ### sdk-server-servlet3

 This module enables support for running services using a Servlet 3 compatible container (e.g. Tomcat) and